 Watch: Poulsen strikes for Leipzig in Frankfurt

-“Yussuf Poulsen turned the game around alone,” Leipzig coach Jesse Marsch said afterwards.
+“Yussuf Poulsen turned the game around alone,” then Leipzig coach Jesse Marsch said afterwards.
 “He was absolutely ready, and we’re really grateful for his performance.”

 Swedish attacker Forsberg was also keen to highlight the “fantastic job” Poulsen had done.